top of page

 Today, 27 shukubo and inns remain in the Haguro area, and many are open to regular travelers.

-By staying at a shukubo, visitors can experience Japan’s spiritual traditions, such as shojin ryori (traditional Buddhist vegetarian cuisine, mainly featuring plant-based ingredients) and morning prayers with the monks.
+By staying at a shukubo, visitors can experience Japan’s spiritual traditions.
+This includes shojin ryori (traditional Buddhist vegetarian cuisine, mainly featuring plant-based ingredients) and morning prayers with the monks.

 My Reflections on Rebirth From the Sacred Mountains of Dewa Sanzan